 Private Equity strengthens growth in the German mid-market Study: Management teams speak out about working together with financial investors

-Frankfurt am Main, 4th July 2007.
 Private-Equity investors are focusing on growth and encouraging their management teams to look to business acquisitions.
 They are optimizing organization and processes in order to establish the necessary basis for the strategic further development of portfolio companies.
 Furthermore, they are implementing individual profit responsibility at all levels of management and hereby establishing maximum transparency.
 Financial investors view themselves as partners of portfolio companies and therefore largely allow their management plenty of rope.
 These are the basic results of the study published today, Private Equity in the Mid-Market: How are financial investors changing German businesses, which FINANCE compiled on behalf of Deutsche Beteiligungs AG and Lincoln International.

 Management teams within the German mid-market were asked about their cooperation with their financial investors in detailed interviews.
 Of the businesses examined, a total of 16 are actively invested in holding companies within the German mid-market, among these are 3i, Allianz Capital Partners, Doughty Hanson, KKR as well as Odewald & Compagnie.
 These companies differentiate themselves considerably from each other in their approach: whilst some focus almost exclusively on M&A (Buy-and-Build-Strategies), others push for operational improvements in the businesses, in which they provide the management teams with industry experienced advisors and ensure the transfer of practices between their individual portfolio companies.
 Some of those surveyed listed the considerably high reporting demands and high pressure as critical.
 The greatest value adding lever in this point all agree is the strategic further development and consequently the consistent qualitative growth of the portfolio company, and not so much optimisation of costs and personnel.

 Over the last 20 years, Private Equity companies in Germany have invested around 32 billion Euro in more than 15,000 mostly small and medium sized businesses and with success: The revenues of those companies in to which they invested, have increased four times as fast as the industry average.
 These businesses increased their number of employees from 5 to 15 percent annually.
 German politics should now take an interest in the competitive capabilities of the German investment industry and establish stable conditions for Private Equity, claimed Wilken von Hodenberg, spokesman for the board of managers at Deutsche Beteiligungs AG, at the introduction to the study.
 Germany needs conditions for financial investors, which they can use to measure against the other EU countries.
-This affects on the one hand the taxation on revenues accrued by investors, and on the other, the shares and pension funds and current foreign VAT exemption of management remuneration.
+This effects the taxation on revenues accrued by investors and the shares and pension funds and current foreign VAT exemption of management remuneration.
 In order to sustain positive activity for the mid-market businesses in Germany, the taxation equalisation of Private Equity funds with investment funds is highly necessary, in other words, taxation transparency and exemption, states von Hodenberg.

 With company disposals, Private Equity is in many cases advancing as the preferred buyer group: In contrast to strategic buyers foreign competitors in particular financial investors offer, as a rule, greater process speed and transaction security.
 Due to their enormous share pressure and support by the once again blossoming credit interest of acquisition financing banks, financial investors are increasingly in a position to pay the same or even higher prices than strategic investors.
 Finally, Private Equity offers the management teams concerned attractive growth prospects and entrepreneurial structures.
 Accordingly, we expect that over the next three years, around one third of all sales processes of German mid-market companies will receive the bonus of Private Equity funds, claims Dr. Michael Drill, CEO of Lincoln International.